vechain/x-app-template/README.md

                                   ##############
                                   #########

-Unlock the potential of decentralized application development with our meticulously crafted X-Apps template for VeBetterDAO.
+Unlock the potential of decentralized application development on Vechain with our X-App template for VeBetterDAO.
 Designed for the Vechain Thor blockchain, this template integrates cutting-edge technologies such as React, TypeScript, Hardhat, and Express, ensuring a seamless and efficient DApp development experience.

-## Introduction

-Dive into a robust foundation for building your DApps with our comprehensive template.
-It encompasses frontend, backend, and smart contract components, all pre-configured to work in harmony.
-Tailor this template to meet your unique project needs and embark on your development journey with confidence.

 ## Requirements